 Access group

-An access group is a cybersecurity mechanism used in Identity & Access Management (IAM) that logically bundles users, applications, or devices requiring identical permissions to specific digital resources.
-Rather than assigning access rights individually to each entity, administrators grant permissions collectively to the group, which automatically extends those rights to all members.
-This approach dramatically improves administrative efficiency, reduces configuration errors, and strengthens security by enabling consistent application of the principle of least privilege.
+An access group is a cybersecurity and Identity & Access Management (IAM) mechanism that logically bundles users, applications, or devices requiring the same set of permissions to specific digital resources within an organization.
+Instead of assigning permissions individually to each user or entity, administrators grant them collectively to the group, which automatically applies those rights to all its members.
+This approach dramatically improves administrative efficiency, reduces configuration errors, and strengthens security by enabling consistent enforcement of the principle of least privilege.